 Infections, cysts, impacted teeth, and other oral growths can often be mistaken for oral tumors.
 It is essential to quickly identify growths and have them examined by a licensed, professional veterinarian to make a determination and diagnosis.
 Tumors cannot be diagnosed by a mere physical examination.
 X-rays and biopsies are the only ways tumors can be properly diagnosed and treated.

 As in humans, early detection is essential.
 Regular cleanings and exams will help with the process of early detection.
 Malignant tumors are typically removed through surgical procedures for most oral tumors.

 Metal crown caps and tooth color fillings seal and protect damaged teeth.
 Crown therapy is used for teeth that become damaged or as protection after root canal therapy.

 Contact Petroglyph Animal Hospital Today

 The health of a dog or cat’s teeth can impact their overall health throughout their bodies.
 Regular cat and dog dental care is important for them to live long, happy lives.

-When you want to provide your pet the best life, Petroglyph Animal Hospital can provide comprehensive, professional pet dentistry services and procedures the Albuquerque Veterinarian families have relied upon for decades.
+When you want to provide your pet the best life, Petroglyph Animal Hospital can provide comprehensive, professional veterinary dentistry services and procedures the Albuquerque Veterinarian families have relied upon for decades.